 - The Registrar must be informed of any changes to the particulars of the LLP within 14 days from the date of change.

-The LLP registration process consists of two steps: name reservation and registration of the entity.
+Registration process consists of two steps: name reservation and registration of the entity.
 Typically, an LLP registration can be completed within a day.

-Documents required for a Singapore LLP
+Documents Required for LLP registration